TheKing-coder68/codejam/README.md

 # codejam

-## Person dashboard app for the codejam
+## Personal dashboard app for the codejam

 ```python app.py```
 to run the app clone the repository and cd into its directory and type python app.py